 The biggest and perhaps most noticeable change is the addition of a header photo—it’s essentially the equivalent of a Facebook cover photo.
 And much like the creative uses we’ve seen for Facebook’s profile picture and cover photo, Twitter’s new banner gives your nonprofit a prime opportunity to do something clever and unique.
 Uniting your avatar and header in one fluid design gives your nonprofit a rare chance to more accurately represent your brand.

 Is it fun?
 Funky?
 Somber?
 Serious?
 Carefully consider what message you’re looking to get across in your nonprofit’s Twitter page.
-And take a look at the examples below for some inspiration.

 The recommended dimensions of headers are 1200 x 600 pixels and maximum file size of 5MB.
 While I know some of you are dragging your feet at having to find a header photo, I’d encourage you to embrace this change in layout.
 While it hasn’t been made mandatory yet, it’s expected that (like Facebook Timeline) Twitter will eventually switch everyone’s profile over.
 So go on, be an early adopter, put on your game face and take on this new challenge with zest!